Operating Point Behavior

 You cannot change the states that are not logged.
 Simulink does not allow this modification as it could cause the state to be inconsistent with the simulation.

-You can use APIs for C-MEX and Level-2 MATLAB® S-functions to enable S-functions to work with the
+You can use APIs for C-MEX and Level-2 MATLAB® S-functions to enable S-functions to leverage the model operating point.
+For information on how to implement this functionality in an S-function, see S-Function Compliance with the ModelOperatingPoint.

 S-functions that have PWork vectors, which store pointers to data structures but do not declare their operating point compliance level or declare it to be unknown or disallowed do not support operating point.
 For more information, see S-Function Compliance with the ModelOperatingPoint.